 \section{Acknowledgments}

-We thank Funda\c c\~ao para a Ci\^encia e Tecnologia - FCT, Portugal, for financial support through Grant No.~UID/FIS/00099/2013.
-This work was partially funded by Coordena\c{c}\~ao de Aperfei\c{c}oamento do Pessoal de N\'\i vel Superior - CAPES, Brazil, Grants No.~88881.064999/2014-01 and Grant No.~88887.068694/2014-00.
-JPSL also thanks an FCT grant, No.~SFRH/BSAB/128455/2017, and Piotr Chru\'sciel and the Gravitational Physics Group at the Faculty of Physics, University of Vienna, for hospitality.
-VTZ thanks Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo - FAPESP, Grant No.~2011/18729-1, and Conselho Nacional de Desenvolvimento Cient\'\i fico e Tecnol\'ogico of Brazil - CNPq, Grant No.~308346/2015-7.
+We thank Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for financial support through Grant No.~UID/FIS/00099/2013.
+This work was partially funded by Coordena\c{c}\~ao de Aperfei\c{c}oamen\-to do Pessoal de N\'\i vel Superior (CAPES), Brazil, Grants No.~88881.064999/2014-01 and Grant No.~88887.068694/2014-00.
+J. P. S. L. also thanks an FCT grant, No.~SFRH/BSAB/128455/2017, and Piotr Chru\'sciel and the Gravitational Physics Group at the Faculty of Physics, University of Vienna, for hospitality.
+V. T. Z. thanks Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP), Grant No.~2011/18729-1, and Conselho Nacional de Desenvolvimento Cient\'\i fico e Tecnol\'ogico of Brazil (CNPq), Grant No.~308346/2015-7.